joshua-decoder/joshua/README.txt

 For a full list of those parameters, and their default values, run ZMERT with a single -h argument as follows (assuming you're in the trunk folder):

-  java -cp bin joshua.ZMERT.ZMERT -h
+  java -cp bin joshua.zmert.ZMERT -h

 So what does a Z-MERT config file look like?